ODIM-Project/PluginCiscoACI/README.md

    Replace `{base64_encoded_string_of_[odim_username:odim_password]}` with the generated base64 encoded string in the curl command.
 You will receive:

       -   An HTTP `202 Accepted` status code.
-      -   A link to the task monitor associated with this operation in the response header.
+      -   A link of the executed task.
+Performing a `GET` operation on this link displays the task monitor associated with this operation in the response header.

       To know the status of this task, perform HTTP `GET` on the `taskmon` URI until the task is complete.
 If the plugin is added successfully, you will receive an HTTP `200 OK` status code.